libra/website/docs/reference/glossary.md

 ### Merkle Trees

 * **Merkle tree** is a type of authenticated data structure that allows for efficient verification of data integrity and updates.
-* Libra network treats the entire blockchain as a single data structure, that records the history of transactions and states over time.
+* Libra network treats the entire blockchain as a single data structure that records the history of transactions and states over time.
 * The Merkle tree implementation simplifies the work of apps accessing the blockchain.
 It allows apps to:
     * Read any data from any point in time.
     * Verify the integrity of the data using a unified framework.